Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 Getting Around Taiwan with Kids

-When riding the TRA (intercity Taiwantrain) with kids, children under 115cm or under 6 are also free.
+When riding the TRA (regular train) to other cities in Taiwan with kids, children under 115cm or under 6 are also free but must share a seat with you.
 However, if you want a seat for your child, you need to buy a children’s ticket for him or her.
 Children 115-150cm or under 12 pay half price for a seat.
 Above 150cm and 12 years old pay full fare (above 150cm but still under 12, or vice versa, is still half price).

-The Taoyuan International Airport, where you will likely arrive in Taiwan, could definitely be regarded as one of the best family friendly airports in the world.
+The Taoyuan International Airport in Taoyuan City, where you will likely arrive in Taiwan, could definitely be regarded as one of the best family friendly airports in the world.
 If you depart from T2, don’t miss the Hello Kitty check in counter for Eva Airlines (even if you aren’t flying with Eva) at the back of the check-in hall.
-Both terminals have great kids play areas with playgrounds, and there is a skytrain connecting the two terminals.
+After checking in, the departure hall around Gate C3 also has a Hello Kitty-themed playground and Sanrio (Hello Kitty) toy store.

 1 Week Taiwan Itinerary with Kids

 One week is a tough amount of time to visit Taiwan.
 It’s a little too long to stay in one spot (Taipei), but it’s too short to make a full circle around Taiwan.

 I used to recommend that you just stay in Taipei for one week.
 However, in my experience checking hundreds of people’s family travel itineraries in my Taiwan Travel Planning group, I now know that MANY families rush around Taiwan and make so many stops in only one week, staying in each place only one night.
 So I will give you options below for a slow, medium, and fast one week itinerary with kids.